-For many food and ag companies, scientists, veterinarians and engineers are typical H-1B-eligible positions.
-Workers, such as farm hands and equipment operators, do not qualify for this visa category.
-Understanding the limitations of the H-1B visa and its applicability to a food and ag workforce is key for a food and ag company when developing its workforce.
+For many food and agribusiness companies, research and food scientists, supply chain professionals, veterinarians and engineers are typical H-1B-eligible positions.
+Nonprofessional workers, such as farm hands and equipment operators, do not qualify for this visa category.
+Understanding the limitations of the H-1B visa and its applicability to a food and agribusiness workforce is key for a food and agribusiness company when developing its workforce.

 If a candidate for a professional position is already working in the United States in H-1B status, the new employer may submit an H-1B petition on his or her behalf at any time, avoiding the lottery.
 Foreign national employees have a maximum of six years of H-1B status available to them, although that maximum can be exceeded if the employee has begun the green card process.
 Where possible, employers seeking to hire individuals who already hold H-1B status should determine how many years of H-1B status remain to ensure strategies regarding the timing of starting the green card process factor into the hiring decision.

 As stated above, an employer must demonstrate that it is offering the prevailing wage for the occupation in the proposed labor market.
 Therefore, when an H-1B employee moves to a new position or a new work location, the employer may be required to file an amended H-1B petition.
 An amended H-1B petition must be filed prior to the employee changing positions or work locations.
 When there is such a proposed change to an employee’s position and/or work location, the employer should contact immigration counsel to determine the consequences of the change regarding the employee’s immigration status.